From Wikipedia, the free encyclopedia

 British Decca lost a key source for American records when Atlantic Records switched British distribution to Polydor Records in 1966 for Atlantic to gain access to British recording artists which they did not have under Decca distribution.
 [27] [28] The Rolling Stones left Decca in 1970, and other artists followed.
 Decca's deals with numerous other record labels began to fall apart: RCA Records, for instance, abandoned Decca to set up its own UK office in June 1969, just before the Rolling Stones decided to also abandon Decca in favour of forming their label.
 The Moody Blues were the only international rock act that remained on the label.
 The company's fortunes declined slightly during the 1970s, and it had few major commercial successes; among those were Dana's 1970 two-million selling single, " All Kinds of Everything", issued on their subsidiary label Rex Records.

-Although Decca had set up the first of the British "progressive" labels, Deram, in 1966, with such stars as Cat Stevens and the Moody Blues, by the time the punk era set in 1977, Decca had pop success with such acts as John Miles, novelty creation Father Abraham and the Smurfs, and productions by longtime Decca associate Jonathan King.
-King had a hit, " Everyone's Gone to the Moon", on Decca while he was an undergraduate at Trinity College, Cambridge, and Edward Lewis recruited him as his personal assistant and "talent spotter".
-[28] [29] Decca became dependent on re-releases from its back catalogue.
-Contemporary signings, such as Slaughter & the Dogs and the pre-stardom Adam and the Ants (whose sole single with Decca, " Young Parisians", would later be a UK Top 10 hit on the back of the band's success at CBS), [30] [31] were second division when compared to the likes of PolyGram, CBS, EMI, and newcomer Virgin's rosters of hitmakers.
+Although Decca had set up Deram in 1966, the first of the British "progressive" labels, with such stars as the Moody Blues, Cat Stevens and Ten Years After, Decca in the 1970s became increasingly dependent on re-releases from its back catalogue.
+It had some renewed pop success in the late 1970s despite the growth of punk rock, with hits by acts such as John Miles, novelty creation Father Abraham and the Smurfs, and productions by longtime Decca associate Jonathan King.
+King had achieved an early hit with Decca in 1965, " Everyone's Gone to the Moon", while he was an undergraduate at Trinity College, Cambridge, and Edward Lewis recruited him as his personal assistant and "talent spotter".
+[29] [30] But contemporary punk rock signings such as Slaughter & the Dogs and the pre-stardom Adam and the Ants (whose sole single with Decca, " Young Parisians", would later be a UK Top 10 hit on the back of the band's success at CBS), [31] [32] were second division when compared to the likes of PolyGram, CBS, EMI, and newcomer Virgin's rosters of hitmakers.

 Spoken word